 - 1. In-Home Care Legal Settlement Funding is provided for a legal settlement in Townsend v.
 Quasim.
 The settlement provides for the reinstatement of an in-home medically-needy waiver for nursing-home eligible clients whose incomes exceed the current eligibility standard for community-based care.
 The settlement includes in-home long-term care and medical assistance services for 200 medically needy clients.
 (General Fund-State, General Fund-Federal) - 2.
 APS Fair Hearings In January 2003, the King County Superior Court ordered the Department of Social and Health Services (DSHS) to provide an administrative fair hearing to an individual home care worker terminated from employment as a result of a substantiated Adult Protective Services (APS) finding.
 As of October 1, 2003, DSHS began providing due process hearings for individuals with substantiated APS findings of abuse, abandonment, neglect, and/or financial exploitation of a vulnerable adult.
 It is estimated that 180 APS investigations per year will require such administrative fair hearings.
 (General Fund-State, General Fund-Federal) - 3.
 Agency Provider Increase - Funding is provided to increase payments to agency providers of home care services from \$14.27 per hour to \$14.83 per hour, effective October 1, 2004.
-As a result of these changes, wages for direct care workers employed by home care agencies will be increased by \$0.50 per hour.
+As a result of these changes, compensation for direct care workers employed by home care agencies will be increased by \$0.50 per hour.
 (General Fund-State, General Fund-Federal) - 4.
 Agency Provider Health Benefits - Currently, contracted agency home care workers who work at least 20 hours per week receive subsidized health care coverage through the Basic Health Plan (BHP) or through alternative plans with substantially equivalent benefits.
-Premium payments for substantially equivalent plans in FY 2005 are projected to be as much as 67 percent more expensive than for the BHP.
-Beginning January 1, 2005, premium payments made for substantially equivalent plans will be made at the same rate as if the coverage were purchased through the BHP.
-In accordance with proposed legislation, qualified agency home care workers will become eligible to enroll in the BHP.
+Premium payments for substantially equivalent plans in 2005 are projected to be as much as 67 percent more expensive than for the BHP.
+Funding is adjusted under the assumption that agency providers will increase their participation in the BHP or purchase substantially equivalent health care benefits that have substantially equivalent premium payments.
 (General Fund-State, General Fund-Federal)